FabriceSalvaire/wikijs-fork/README.md

 - Most of the time, a major upgrade changes the API !

 **Idea**
+1. Split server and client as for V3, notice that both can be independent
 1. upgrade serious security issues, see `yarn audit`
 1. upgrade to Vue 3
 1. check for improvements